SchoolListit/SchoolListIt-Platform/README.md

 Even in normal school life, working parents have always struggled to help with schoolwork.
 SchoolListIt can give them a glimpse into the classroom they’ve just never had before, and with the largest community of developers in the world building into and outwardly from here --

 ## Together we can bring a new era of equal education. ##

+# Monetization Strategies
+Since there are different user scopes within SchoolListit, we consider monetization strategies on several levels.
+- School Administration
+- Teachers
+- Parents
+Within each of these three user scopes, we follow the same monetization strategy and approved ecosystem developers can publish premium plugins for each user scope.
+The key strategy lies within how we implement the "premium" features.
+After careful consideration, it becomes clear that premium features are best serviced inside of a WP Admin Dashboard.

+### Here is how that will work:
+SchoolListit App will offer these premium features within the proper user scope.
+A user can initiate a premium account by requesting access to any of the premium features at which time a few things will happen:
+1. User will be redirected to SchoolListit.com with a few url parameters
+2. SchoolListit.com will add the product to the cart and redirect the user to the checkout page
+3. If the user does not already have a SchoolListIt WordPress Website on record, a cloud instance of WP will be instantiated with the SchoolListit Core stack of Theme + plugins.
+4. Once created, the premium plugin will be installed, activated, and the license key will be stored within the wp_options table and the premum plugin will be activated programatically.
+5. User will be redirected to the premium plugin admin menu and placed on the "how to" page which will have a video welcoming the user to thier new SchoolListit website and showing them how to use the new feature they purchased.
+6. The suite of plugins will be scoped from the core plugins as "add ons" which require the suite of core plugins to function.

 # License
 [MIT](https://choosealicense.com/licenses/mit/)